-Emperor Liu Zhao defeated his powerful political enemies when he was still a teenager and led his kingdom reached prosperity, he was exceptional indeed.
+Emperor Liu Zhao defeated his powerful political enemies when he was still a teenager and led his kingdom to reach prosperity, he was exceptional indeed.

 However, he was widely criticized for having established precedent that giving eunuch too much political power, though he choosing them was the only decision he had in the beginning.

 Objectively speaking, eunuchs that he trusted and nominated were loyal and helpful; they made important contributions to Zhao’s defeating the House of Dou and regaining centralized power.

 Paper, one of the greatest inventions in the ancient history of China, was invented by a eunuch named Cai Lun during Liu Zhao’s ruling period.

 Therefore, maybe Liu Zhao’s decision wasn’t quite wrong; those things that wronged the dynasty in the following century were more about people.

 But Zhao's reign was indeed a turning point of the Han Dynasty in the history of China; after his departure, till the end of the Han dynasty, none of the following emperors obtained actual centralized power.

 Instead, nearly most of the following emperors of the Han Dynasty after him repeated the same fate which they ascended to the throne at a very young age, when the empress dowager and her clan, or eunuch group, were in charge of almost everything.

 Some of the emperors tried to fight, while others just lived with the flow, but none of them could achieve big success as Liu Zhao did.
 Since then, the Han Dynasty gradually declined.

 You Might Also Like: